 Day 5.
 Ward’s Trogon, Fire-tailed Myzornis, and the Black-necked Cranes of Phobjikha

 An early start will see us searching for the attractive Rusty-cheeked Scimitar Babbler around our hotel gardens and the Mo Chu River.
 As we descend and then start ascending again towards the high-altitude Pele La Pass, we will keep a lookout for roadside attractions such as Chestnut-bellied and Blue Rock Thrushes, and we may encounter White-throated Kingfisher.
 The roadside forests on our ascent are home to Himalayan specialties such as Bar-winged Flycatcher-shrike, Speckled Piculet, Black Bulbul, Rufous-fronted Bushtit, and Black-chinned Yuhina.
-If we have not done so yet, we will start enjoying the attractive, busy flocks of Rufous-winged Fulvetta.
+If we have not done so yet, we will start enjoying the attractive, busy flocks of Rufous-winged Fulvettas.
 Rufous-bellied Woodpecker is always a delight to all.
 The pass also offers a chance at one of Bhutan’s megabirds – the legendary Ward’s Trogon.
 This species has become much harder in recent years due to road construction, but we will nevertheless try hard.
-The aptly-named Fire-tailed Myzornis may be smaller, but it is no less spectacular.
-As we ascend higher, the mixed broadleaved forest gives way to stands of rhododendron and coniferous forest, and this is where we start looking out for another Bhutan mega – the remarkable Satyr Tragopan.
+The aptly named Fire-tailed Myzornis may be smaller, but it is no less spectacular.
+As we ascend higher, the mixed broad-leaved forest gives way to stands of rhododendron and coniferous forest, and this is where we start looking out for another Bhutan mega – the remarkable Satyr Tragopan.
 The tragopan is very unobtrusive in the non-breeding season and thus hard to find.
 We will therefore need quite a bit of luck to get a sighting of this species on our November tour.
-As we descend into the high-altitude valley of Phobjikha, we will enjoy one of the world’s rarest Cranes, the Black-necked.
-Other species here include Tickell’s Leaf Warbler, Rufous-breasted Accentor, large flocks of Red-billed Chough, and Hen Harrier.
+As we descend into the high-altitude valley of Phobjikha we will enjoy one of the world’s rarest Cranes, the Black-necked.
+Other species here include Tickell’s Leaf Warbler, Rufous-breasted Accentor, large flocks of Red-billed Choughs, and Hen Harrier.

 Overnight: Phobjikha Valley